LukaNedimovic/table_editor/README.md

 Even though it is a small project, there are some cool features, such as:
 <ul>
   <li> <b><code>New operations</code></b> - Table Editor provides you with tokenizer & parser that are not restricted to the aforementioned operations.
 It is easy to add new operations (both unary and binary), and define their functionality within just a few lines of code. </li>
-  <li> <b><code>New functions</code></b> - Functions are also very simple to add - interface created lets you create functions with any number of arguments, accepting anything as their arguments and having as complex functionality as you wish. </li>
+  <li> <b><code>New (strongly typed) functions</code></b> - Functions are also very simple to add - interface created lets you create functions with any number of arguments, accepting anything as their arguments and having as complex functionality as you wish. </li>
   <li> <b><code>Scalability</code></b> - Table Editor provides scalable code that can generalize onto various datatypes within the table.
 Exemplary functions are oriented towards <i>Double</i> data type (i.e. <i>DTypeDouble</i>), however one can add various functions and even extend singular function to be capable of accepting different kinds of operators and return different types. </li>
   <li> <b><code>Event handlers</code></b> - One-click row and column selection can be scaled into something greater. </li>
 </ul>